Or, watch the full series on contract testing.

 On the Provider side, Pact needs to replay all of the interactions (usually HTTP requests) against your service.
 There are a number of choices that can be made here, but usually these are the choices:

-Generally speaking, we test the entire service and mock out external services such as downstream APIs (which would need their own set of Pact tests) and databases.
+Generally speaking, it's easiest to test the entire service and mock out external services such as downstream APIs (which would need their own set of Pact tests).
 This gives you some of the benefits of an integration test without the high costs of maintenance.

 This is how you might visualise the coverage of a provider Pact test: